High-Performance Generation of Constrained Inputs: Case Study: LBT for Compiler Testing

 \subsubsection{Adding Validity Constraints}

 Since compilation is the bottleneck, let us add validity constraints to both specifications.
 We configured both tools with the constraints mentioned in \cref{sec:compiler-test:experimental-setup}.

-Overall, \tool and \fandango generated \validConstrainedTotalAvgRs and \validConstrainedTotalAvgPy programs, respectively, and all but one of both of these passed a call to {\tt gcc}.
 We similarly see that \fandango{} begins to slow down here dramatically, spending nearly the entire allotted time on input generation.
-The $k$-path coverage for inputs generated by \tool is slightly improved with regards to the unconstrained experiment, whereas \fandango achieves significantly lower $k$-path coverage as it did before.
-Validity requirements force both tools to search for inputs which satisfy requirements.
-Yet as we previously established, \tool{} produces larger inputs initially; when validity constraints are applied, a higher fraction of inputs make it through, and we observe an increase in diversity.
-Conversely, \fandango{}'s inputs are already small and thus already often vacuously satisfy the validity constraints.
+Validity requirements force both tools to search for inputs that satisfy requirements.
 As a result, program generation takes longer, but the subset of valid inputs (though greater by percent from the unconstrained experiment) decreases in size.
 Without specific guidance to produce diverse or larger inputs, the selection of paths in a single input is due largely to luck\footnote{This is an instance of the coupon collector's problem~\cite{coupon-collector}.}.
-Thus, we see a \emph{decrease} in \fandango{}'s diversity in this experiment directly related to the decrease in the number of inputs executed.
+For these reasons, we see a decrease in \fandango{}'s diversity in this experiment directly related to the decrease in the number of inputs executed.

-Overall, we see that \tool outperforms \fandango; it generates more valid programs in far less time.
-For the reasons above, however, both approaches generate \textit{very small programs}, with at most a couple statements; \cref{lst:validity_constrained_examples} shows a few of the more interesting generated programs from this phase of the experiment, but all are roughly of that size or smaller.
+Overall, we see that both forms of \tool outperform \fandango; it generates more valid programs in far less time.
+Because vacuous satisfaction of constraints is simpler, all strategies evolve their populations into \textit{very small programs}, with at most a couple of statements; \cref{lst:validity_constrained_examples} shows a few of the more interesting generated programs from this phase of the experiment, but all are roughly of that size or smaller.